mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 Report issues that can’t be resolved in Pontoon by:
 * Filing a bug in [Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=Mozilla%20Localizations) and selecting your locale.
-* Adding the l10n PM in charge for NI.
+* Adding the l10n PM in charge for Need Info.
 The l10n PM information appears at the top left corner on the project page for [mozilla.org](https://pontoon.mozilla.org/projects/mozillaorg/) and [firefox.com](https://pontoon.mozilla.org/projects/firefoxcom/).
 * Including the file name plus a screenshot and/or URL.
 * If an extra tag is added to a string in order for it make sense in your language, the string will generate an error report.
 The l10n PM for the project will consult you whether to make this an exception so it will not generate an error report in the future.